Niðavellir

+In Norse cosmology, Niðavellir (anglic. as Nidavellir) is the home of the Dwarves in Norse mythology.

+Etymology

-In Norse cosmology, Niðavellir (anglic. as Nidavellir; probable compound of O.N.
-Nið – "new moon", "the wane of the moon" (perhaps related to niðr – "down") + Vellir (pl. of völlr) – "fields": Dark Fields, Downward Fields), also called Myrkheimr (Myrkheimr, O.N. compd. of myrkr – "darkness" + heimr – "home": the world of darkness, Dark Abode), is the home of the Dwarves.
+Niðavellir is a probable compound of Old Norse Nið – "new moon", "the wane of the moon" (perhaps related to niðr – "down") + Vellir (pl. of völlr) – "fields": Dark Fields, Downward Fields).
+It is also called Myrkheimr (Myrkheimr, Old Norse compound of myrkr – "darkness" + heimr – "home": the world of darkness, Dark Abode).

-Völuspá
+Mythology

 It is mentioned in the Völuspá: